 - To make the sauce: In a medium saucepan, heat the olive oil over medium heat.
 Add the garlic and stir for 30 seconds until it starts to turn golden, then add the tomatoes, oregano, basil, and sugar, and season with salt and pepper.
 Bring to a simmer and simmer for 20 minutes.

 - Meanwhile, bread the chicken cutlets.
 Place the flour in another shallow bowl.
 Beat the eggs with a bit of salt and pepper in another shallow bowl.
 Place the Panko and 1/2 cup Parmesan in another shallow bowl.

-- Heat half the oil over medium heat in the largest skillet you own and add as chicken, as many pieces as will fit without crowding, cooking it for about 3 to 4 minutes on each side, or until the exterior is nicely browned and the chicken is just cooked through.
-Return the cooked chicken to the wire rack on the baking sheet.
+- Heat half the oil over medium heat in the largest skillet you own, and add as many pieces of chicken as will fit without crowding.
+Cook for about 3 to 4 minutes on each side, or until the exterior is nicely browned and the chicken is just cooked through.
+Return the cooked chicken to a clean wire rack on the baking sheet.
 Repeat with the rest of the breaded cutlets adding more oil as needed, until all of the chicken is browned.

-- Meanwhile toss the hot pasta with 2 cups of the warm tomato sauce, reserving about 1 cup.
+- Meanwhile toss the hot pasta with 2 cups of warm tomato sauce, reserving about 1 cup.
 Divide the pasta between 4 plates.
 Place two pieces of chicken on top of each plate of pasta, and drizzle the remaining sauce over the cutlets.

 - You can either buy thinly sliced cutlets or slice regular chicken breasts horizontally into two thinner cutlets.

 - In this recipe, the cheese is melted directly onto the breaded and browned cutlets.
 Then they are baked to finish cooking the chicken and melt the mozzarella.
 After, the sauce is spooned over so the chicken stays nice and crispy, not at all soggy.